 Bakuchiol, A Natural Alternative To Retinol

 Over the last decade particularly, retinol has been hailed as the holy grail of all anti-ageing hero ingredients used in serums, eye creams and moisturisers, and with good reason.
 Retinol, a form of vitamin A, encourages cell renewal and enhances collagen production to prevent and treat fine lines and wrinkles.
 However, retinol can be harsh causing signs of irritation including redness, itching and peeling.
 If you have sensitive skin, the chances are you will not be able to experience the powerful effects of retinol on your skin – until now.
-Bakuchiol is the latest plant-based, anti-ageing ingredient in skincare which is suitable for even the most sensitive skin and is considered a natural alternative to retinol.
+Bakuchiol, a natural alternative to retinol, is the latest plant-based, anti-ageing ingredient in skincare which is suitable for even the most sensitive skin.

 What is Bakuchiol?

 Bakuchiol is a phenolic antioxidant oil extracted mostly from the seeds of the plant Psoralea corylifolia, also known as the Babchi plant.
 Bakuchiol Oil has a long history of use in Ayurvedic medicine and has been used to treat numerous skin ailments including inflamed skin concerns such as eczema and psoriasis.

 Although Bakuchiol oil bears no structural resemblance to retinol, it has been shown to work on similar pathways that retinol does, resulting in multiple benefits to skin.

 The first published study testing Bakuchiol’s benefits for skin appeared in the International Journal for Cosmetic Science in 2014 and involved 17 women aged between 41 and 60 years who used a patented Bakuchiol material, Sytenol® A, at a strength of 0.5% for 12 weeks.